cncf/tag-security/content/threat-modelling.md

 category: "Security Assurance"
 ---

-For organizations adopting cloud native, the primary mechanism of identifying risk and resulting controls and mitigations is to perform threat modeling of applications, data flows, and supporting processes and infrastructure.
+For organizations adopting cloud native, a primary mechanism for identifying risks, controls and mitigations is to perform threat modeling.
+This process examines process and data flows; supporting systes and infrastructure.
 The method by which this is accomplished is minimally different from typical threat modeling.
 The below guidance is an enhancement of the four step OWASP threat modeling recommended for cloud native capabilities.

 ### End-to-end architecture
 A clear understanding of the organization's or individual's cloud native architecture should result in data impact guidance and classifications.
 This helps teams organize data distribution within the architecture as well as the additional protection mechanisms for it later on. cloud native diagrams and documentation should not only include the core components of the overall system design but should also take into consideration the location of the source code, the buckets and other storage mechanisms in use, and any additional aspects of the software development cycle.
 These are all areas that must be considered when initiating threat modeling for cloud native.